OrdnanceSurvey/bng-transformations/README.md

 # OSTN02 #
 The British National Grid (BNG) is not a perfect grid because it was made prior to modern high accuracy technology.
 It can be likened to a grid made from string, where certain parts are slightly pulled to signify inaccuracy.

 In its original form OSTN02 consists of a plane 700km by 1250km grid of 1km resolution with an eastings shift and northing shift at each grid node.
-The OSTNS02 file corrects the funamental BNG inaccuracies, which enables coordinate values to be transformed to other projections (e.g. EPSG:4326) via mathematical function whilst maintaining accuracy to the true location.
+The OSTNS02 file corrects the fundamental BNG inaccuracies, which enables coordinate values to be transformed to other projections (e.g. EPSG:4326) via mathematical functions whilst maintaining accuracy to the true location.

 Further details are [available](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/ostn02-ntv2-format.html).